Barget20/Chat_App2022/README.md

 <h2> Description: </h2>

 <p> This project includes the use of React Native, Expo, and a Google Firestore Database.
 A user will be able to enter their name and choose a background color before enterting the chat.
+The user will also be able to send message, photos, and share geolocation once inside the chat application.